 There is a lot that can be done to lower cholesterol levels through diet but putting it all together can be tricky.
 A dietitian can review your blood results and provide an eating/meal plan, recipes and shopping list to suit you.
 The effects of dietary changes take about 3 months to be seen in your blood test results so it is a good idea to get support early on to incorporate the changes early and keep them going before going back for your next blood test.

-To get more help with high cholesterol, book an appointment with one of our dietitians below.
+To get more help with high cholesterol, book an appointment with our dietitian below.

 Weight management